Guillaume Berggren

 Pehr Vilhelm Berggren, known as Guillaume Berggren, (20 March 1835, Stockholm – 26 August 1920, Istanbul) was a Swedish photographer active in Istanbul.

 Biography

 He was born to a poor family with many children and left home to become apprenticed to a carpenter.
 Within a few years, he found a position as an assistant to the Master Carpenter, Carl Knut Edberg (?-1896).
 On his recommendation, Berggren was able to obtain a passport without an expiration date, and began traveling in 1855.

 While visiting Berlin, he became acquainted with a female photographer and was given his first lessons in photography.
 She died shortly after, and he inherited her camera.
 He then continued his travels, through Dresden, Ljubljana, Bucharest and Odessa, arriving in Istanbul in 1866.
-Shortly after, he adopted a French first name and set up a photography studio, named "Lilla Sverige" (Little Sweden), on İstiklal Avenue.
+Shortly after, he adopted a French first name and set up a photography studio, named "Lilla Sverige" (Little Sweden), at 414 İstiklal Avenue.